nicktodd/dockerlabs/docs/module6_openshift4_pipelines_bitbucket.md

 2. You will configure the trigger for the pipeline, so that changes to git automatically trigger the build and deployment processes
 3. Finally we'll create and run a second pipeline application which will be a front-end to connect to our Spring application, and we'll see how to configure it.

+Please note that this is a long lab, with a number of complicated steps - take care to follow each step carefully!

 ## Prerequisites
  **You will need to have your own Bitbucket account**.
 If you would prefer to use Github rather than Bitbucket, [use this lab instead](module6_openshift4_pipelines.md).